jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) an excess debt outbound company; and
   (b) the only member of the CFC's New Zealand group.
 Formula for cost fraction
-(10) The formula for the CFC's cost fraction is— attributable foreign company assets total foreign company assets.
+(10) The formula for the CFC's cost fraction is—attributable foreign company assetstotal foreign company assets.
 Definition of items in formula
 (11) The items in the formula in subsection (10) are defined in subsections (12) and (13).
 Attributable foreign company assets